Vision and goals

 - Norwegian Partner: SINTEF and Helse Stavanger HF (RAKOS)

 The consortium has the aim to define this innovative technology to improve the citizen’s protection and saving lives.
-The technology will consist in a platform where will be possible to identify in advance the expected weather-induced impacts and their location in time and space.
+The technology will consist in a platform where it will be possible to identify in advance the expected weather-induced impacts and their location in time and space.
 The platform will support a faster risk analysis related to the precise event before the event occur and, by that, have an improved coordination of the emergency management system (proactive behaviour).
 The platform will be defined considering:

-- early warning products,
+- early warning products

-- customizable decision support services,
+- customisable decision support services

 - requirements of the regional and local authorities as well as public and private operators of critical infrastructures and networks.

 The platform will be tested in 4 different selected pilot sites and in a generic pilot site, called the Pan-European Pilot site.
 The Pan-European site has been identified to test the platfrom in general condition and in situation in which some information are missing with the scope to open, in the near future, the platform to all European countries.
-Stavanger municipality and Sauda municipality are part of the European Pilot Site and Rakos is entitled as the pilot site leader.
+Stavanger municipality and Sauda municipality are part of the European Pilot Site and RAKOS is entitled as the pilot site leader.

 During the pilot phase the platform will be tested and transferred to real operation.
-Rakos will be the responsible for the Pan - European pilot and in particular for the norwegian municipalities involed.
+RAKOS will be the responsible for the Pan - European pilot and in particular for the norwegian municipalities involed.